ff6347/prototyping-machines/video-prototypes/Mikronerv – Sujing & Nina/index.md

 The interface of the microwave was made in Illustrator and mapped onto the surface with adobe after effects.
-Particularly challanging where the scenes where the actress covers parts of the UI with her body.
+Particularly challenging where the scenes where the actress covers parts of the UI with her body.
 For those cases masks have been made to avoid the interface appearing on the actresses skin.
 The style of the interface had to match the microwave therefore a retro style has been chosen.
 The top bar shows the scanning process; the heart icons symbolise the nutrients—the more hearts are light up, the healthier is the food.
 On the left side of the screen there is a lock symbol: when it displays a red cross, permission is denied; when it displays a green check mark, permission is granted.
 Additionally, a special sound design had been added.
 It rounds out the user experience and gives a realistic impression.